-Completing your documents is important but having the appropriate conversations is the crucial part.
+Completing the documents is important but having the appropriate conversations is the crucial part.
 Your family, especially the person you have identified as your agent, need to know how you wish to be treated and what your limits for treatment would be.
-Having an honest discussion in advance with your loved ones will make those decisions much easier for you.
+Making those decisions for you will be much easier if you have had an honest discussion in advance with your loved ones.
 This is also a good time to discuss any final wishes you may have, pre-made funeral arrangements, plans for your property should you pass, or even where to find these important documents.
 Talking about your plans is a way of guiding your loved ones through a difficult time.
 The more they know what to expect, the less challenging and emotionally charged such a difficult time becomes.
-Give them the gift of peace of mind by doing your planning and having these essential conversations today.
+Give them the gift of peace of mind by doing your planning and having these crucial conversations today.